 - Completion of the Transportation System Master Plan.

 - Complete widening of Road 68 south of I-182.

 - Road 68 / I-182 / Burden Blvd.
 Improvements.

 - Completion of Argent Rd.
 Improvements.

 - Coordination with Benton-Franklin Transit System Improvements.

-The preliminary biennial budget provides for significant investment to increase Pasco’s economic and community development in key areas of the City, in particular, revitalizing Downtown and the development of the Broadmoor Area.
+The adopted biennial budget provides for significant investment to increase Pasco’s economic and community development in key areas of the City, in particular, revitalizing Downtown and the development of the Broadmoor Area.

 - Initiate Downtown Master Plan and Sign Code Updates.

 - Construction of the catalytic Peanuts Park and Farmer’s Market.